Phantom Blade Zero: Development

-In addition to the martial arts, the developers adapted other Chinese traditions such as southern China's ancestral hall worship rituals, Guangdong's lion dances, Zhejiang's puppetry, Fujian's deity processions, Jiangxi's nuo masks, Sichuan's bianlian (face changing), Beijing opera, China's imperial ceremonies, and more.
-Liang said that he hopes to help pass on folk culture and intangible cultural heritage.
-They also scanned real-world objects, ranging from structures such as temples and village homes to weapons and other items.
+In addition to the martial arts, the game incorporates many other Chinese traditions, such as southern China's ancestral hall worship rituals, Guangdong's lion dances, Zhejiang's puppetry, Fujian's deity processions, Jiangxi's nuo masks, Sichuan's bianlian (face changing), Beijing opera, China's imperial ceremonies, and more.
+Liang commented that he hopes to help carry on folk culture and intangible cultural heritage.
+Real-world objects, ranging from structures such as temples and village homes to weapons and other items, were scanned for use as assets.
+Historic towns and villages in Guangdong, Fujian, Zhejiang, Hebei, and other provinces served as models for architectural designs.
+Cultural relics were reproduced in collaboration with museums located in Beijing and other places.
+Young artists from the Central Academy of Fine Arts drew the guiding maps using Chinese brushes on Xuan paper.
+It was done in the art style of Chinese ink wash.